 From 2016-17 8.9 million working days were lost due to work-related musculoskeletal disorders.
 38% of these absences were attributed to injury or pain to the back and 45% were reported as upper limb or neck.
 Although there is a general downward trend of self-reported musculoskeletal disorders (we would like to think this is because of ourselves *hair flip*) hundreds of thousands of people suffer every day in the UK with chronic back pain.

 We see a huge amount of people with chronic back pain every year.
 Many attribute this to poor posture or inadequate workstations, but back pain can be a vicious cycle that can be alleviated by adopting small changes and better habits.
 Below are some of the most effective ways we’ve come across to help manage back pain in the workplace.

 Reduce your stress levels

 Now you might have thought we would have started with ergonomics, but not many people realise the effect that stress and anxiety can have on the body.
-Often dismissed as mental health rather that physiological pain, stress can directly impact how we feel and process pain.
-High levels of stress effect the autonomic nervous system and hypothalamic-pituitary-adrenal (HPA) axis which directly contribute to our moods and how we feel and process pain.
+Often dismissed as mental health rather than physiological pain, stress can directly impact how we feel and process pain.

 If you are under a lot of pressure at work, take a moment to think about your posture.
 Stress can also cause muscle tension, encouraging us to adopt poor, tense postures as we hunch over and bow the head and neck.
 We love the headspace app for managing workplace stress, but you can read more tips about effectively managing stress in the workplace here.